 The maple tree is still a very popular subject in Japanese art to this very day in both traditional and modern art.

 The Art of Bonsai

 Japanese maples are one of the most common trees used in the art of bonsai, or growing miniature trees.
-They can easily adapt to different climates and its beautiful spring and fall colors make it very desirable among bonsai enthusiasts.
+They can easily adapt to different climates and their beautiful spring and fall colors make them very desirable among bonsai enthusiasts.

 Maple Leaf Motifs

 In Japan, red, yellow, and orange maple leaf motifs can be found on a lot of items, such as hand fans, kimonos, wall scroll paintings, and more.

 Tattoos featuring maple leaves are also popular both in Japan and abroad these days.
 The leaves reflect the elegance and beauty of the Japanese maple leaf.

 Fried Maple Leaves

 In Japan's Osaka prefecture, the red and orange maple leaves are a sight to see during the fall.
 As is the case in the rest of Japan, people go out in droves to see the beautiful fall scenery.
 However, in Osaka, locals also go out in droves to collect the leaves and turn them into a deep-fried delicacy!